1487quantum/tbot_arm_ws/actrl/README.md

-#A control - Turtlebot + Arm controller
+##Actrl - Turtlebot + Arm controller
-This package includes launch files to launch both the tutrlebot and the arm together.
+This package includes launch files to launch both the turtlebot and the arm together in Gazebo.